abiyselassie22/squidro/README.md

 # squidro
 ## Editing the file

-It is a markdown file in this repository.
+It is a Markdown file in this repository.